lambdaisland/cli/README.md

 - `:default` default value
 - `:value` value to be associated with the key (for flags that don't take arguments)
 - `:handler` handler function, `(fn [opts & flag-args] ,,,)`
-- `:middelware` functions which wrap the final command handler
+- `:middleware` function(s) which wrap the final command handler (function or sequence of functions)
 - `:coll?` flag can be specified  multiple times, will result in a vector
 - `:parse` function used to coerce the flag argument